adobe/spectrum-web-components/packages/picker/README.md

 ## Accessibility

-An `<sp-picker>` parent will ensure that the wrapped `<sp-menu>` features a role of `listbox` and contains children with the role `option`.
+An `<sp-picker>` parent will ensure that the internal `<sp-menu>` features a role of `listbox` and contains children with the role `option`.
 Upon focusing the `<sp-picker>` using `ArrowDown` will also open the menu while throwing focus into first selected (or unselected when none are selected) menu item to assist in selecting of a new value.